TangentFoxy/Behave/ReadMe.md

 Pass a table of nodes to these to set their contents.
 All composite nodes repeat after the entire tree has been processed.

+- Composite: Super class of the other composite nodes.
 - Sequence: Runs children until a failure or success of all.
 - Selector: Runs children until a success or failure of all.
 - Random: Runs a random child and returns its result.